 In adverse conditions the grade will increase.
 Emergency exits are suggested for the occasions when plans must change, but cast your eye over these options when on other trips.

 On less demanding tracks, and where less experienced groups travel, the notes are fuller and provide more frequent guidance.
 On the routes where the very experienced may venture, the notes may be marked by exiguity.
 With this in mind, a full measure of resource and skill may be needed.

-Suggested times are those that a small weekend tramping party of good fitness, (by tramping club standards), would take for the route.
+Suggested times are those that a small weekend tramping party of good fitness (by tramping club standards) would take for the route.
 They allow for 50 minutes travel in each hour.
-When the time you have taken for an early part of the trip is different than that suggested, allow a similar change for the remainder of the trip - or modify your trip.
+When the time you have taken for an early part of the trip is different from that suggested, allow a similar change for the remainder of the trip - or modify your trip.
 But Hey!
 Remember you are here to enjoy the forest, the country, and the companionship of others.

-But the ground formation of many trails have deteriorated over recent years.
-E.g. in the 50s, the track from Otaki Forks to Waitewaewae Hut used to take 3 hours for a moderate fitness party.
+The ground formation of many trails have deteriorated over recent years.
+E.g., in the 50s, the track from Ōtaki Forks to Waitewaewae Hut used to take 3 hours for a moderate fitness party.
 Today’s time is closer to 5 hours!

 [ed.
 Most users of an interweb document should be reminded of the precautionary and introductory notes.
 Perhaps as a footnote ‘Have you read the introduction?’ by default on each page.]

 Fitness and times